RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 Let's understand whats exactly happening in the contract, There are total of two main functions:
 - `addProposal`: This is simple method to add proposal.
-- `voteProposal`: This method user to cast their vote (true / false) to a proposal.
+- `voteProposal`: This method enable user to cast their vote (true / false) to a particular proposal.

 Let's understand `voteProposal` method since it's looks pretty interesting.